 In the News

-- Lamb McErlane PC Announces Ten Attorneys have been recognized in the Best Lawyers© in America 2019
+- Lamb McErlane PC Announces Ten Attorneys Recognized in the Best Lawyers© in America 2019

 - Lamb McErlane PC Announces Twenty-Two Firm Attorneys Have Been Named 2018 Main Line Today Top Lawyers